 Elderly users and their caregivers can program smart speakers to set morning alarms and daily medication reminders, make phone calls to family members or emergency services – and respond to user questions (such as, “what’s today’s date?).

 In 2018, the ElliQ from Intuition Robotics became the first social robot made specifically for older adults.
-The digital companion robot combines touch screen and voice assistant technologies that enable seniors to make video calls, set medication reminders, arrange appointments, and even play games.
+The digital companion robot combines touch screen and voice assistant technologies that enable seniors to make video calls and chats, set medication reminders, arrange appointments, and even play games.

 Engaging elderly patients in healthcare